 LLM agents use different architectures and interfaces to interact with the World Wide Web.
 Some agents rely on traditional web browsers to navigate HTML pages originally designed for human users.
 Others do not directly access websites but instead retrieve web content by querying search engines that have indexed the Web.
 A third architectural approach assumes that websites expose site-specific Web APIs, which agents interact with via the Model Context Protocol (MCP).
-A fourth architecture, proposed by Microsoft under the NLWeb initiative, defines a standardized interface through which agents query individual websites and receive responses formatted as structured schema.org data.
+A fourth architecture, proposed by Microsoft under the NLWeb initiative, defines a standardized interface through which agents query individual websites and receive responses formatted as structured Schema.org data.

 We compare the effectiveness (success rate, F1) of the different agents in solving the tasks, which are grouped into categories such as searching for specific products, searching for the cheapest product given concrete or vague requirements, adding products to shopping carts, and finally checking out the products and paying for them by credit card.
 We also assess the efficiency of each architecture by measuring task runtime and token usage.
 The analysis of input and output tokens provides a basis for estimating both the operational cost of each agent as well as its energy consumption and environmental impact.